 … can fill the screen or be positioned in any size on the computer monitor.
 Instrument choices include the Mind Mirror, the single-frequency BrainMirror, and a wide array of EEG, GSR and BVP data windows.
-Time series data windows for EEG include sEMG Artifact, numerical signal quality, Title for a person's name and brief session notes, and several useful accessories: a large timer clock, run reward counter for self-training, countdown timer, in-session statistics, and breath pacer.
-A signal check stoplight for each brain hemisphere continuously monitors signal quality, sEMG artifact, and ambient 60Hz noise.
+Time series data windows for EEG also include sEMG Artifact and Signal Quality.
+Accessories include a Title for notes or names, a large timer clock, in-session statistics, and several neurofeedback protocols.
+A signal check stoplight for each brain hemisphere continuously monitors signal quality, sEMG artifact, and ambient 50/60Hz noise.

-… for recording and summary review include, in addition to the Mind Mirror display, 2-45 Hz, low Gamma, Beta, Alpha, Theta, and Delta Amplitude windows), and Dominant Frequency for tracking the descent and ascent of consciousness.
+… for recording and summary review include, in addition to the Mind Mirror display, 2-45 Hz, Beta, Alpha, Theta, Delta, and Low, Mid and High Gamma Amplitude windows plus Dominant Frequency for tracking the descent and ascent of consciousness.
 Neurofeedback windows include alpha-theta, theta-beta, and more.

 … replicated in a right-click menu provide user controls for recording and post-session analysis.
-The user control options include self-training mode, auto-attenuation, gamma display, screen snapshot, color schemes, display type (bars, outline, or fill), and refresh rate.
+The user control options include self-training mode, auto-attenuation, gamma display, screen snapshot, color schemes, display type (bars, outline, or fill), summary pattern activation for 1, 2, and 5-minute intervals, and refresh rate.
 The default refresh rate, or display speed, is markedly slower than the classic Mind Mirror and makes patterns easier to visually track and interpret.
 The amplitude (width) of the frequency bars, measured in microvolts, may be adjusted (attenuated) quickly and easily with the up and down arrow keys on the computer keyboard, or auto-attenuation may be used.

 … is an innovative and highly useful tool for analyzing the session, providing an average, or mean, brainwave pattern which can be printed out to visually measure progress.
 This cumulative summary pattern is available whether or not the self-training program was used.
 It can also be obtained for segments of the session bracketed by the event markers.
 The Summary brainwave pattern is accompanied by a statistical column chart showing how many times the meditation, awakened mind, and evolved mind brainwave patterns were attained.